screwdriver-cd/guide/docs/user-guide/templates/pipeline-templates.md

 description: pipeline template for testing
 maintainer: foo@bar.com
 config:
   jobs:
     main:
       requires: [~pr, ~commit]
       steps:
         - install: npm install
         - test: npm test
       environment:
           FOO: bar
+          TEST: data
       secrets:
           - NPM_TOKEN
 ```

 ### Writing a screwdriver yaml for your template repo

 #### Validating templates

-To validate your template, run the `pipeline-template-validate` script from the `screwdriver-template-main` npm module in your `main` job to validate your template.
+To validate your template, run the `pipeline-template-validate` script from the [screwdriver-template-main](https://www.npmjs.com/package/screwdriver-template-main) npm module in your `main` job to validate your template.
 This means the build image must have NodeJS and NPM properly installed to use it.
 To publish your template, run the `pipeline-template-publish` script from the same module in a separate job.

 By default, the file at `./sd-template.yaml` will be read.
 However, a user can specify a custom path using the env variable: `SD_TEMPLATE_PATH`.